What Is Social Anxiety?

 The DSM-5 defines social anxiety as:

 "A persistent fear of one or more social or performance situations in which the person is exposed to unfamiliar people or to possible scrutiny by others.
 The individual fears that he or she will act in a way (or show anxiety symptoms) that will be embarrassing and humiliating."

-Those who struggle with Social Anxiety Disorder might fear social/performance situations in general or might have specific situational triggers, such as public speaking, appearing in front of crowds, meeting new people, socializing at parties, interacting with higher-ups at work, asking for help or favors, etc. Underlying most presentations is a fear of being judged or negatively evaluated and a concern that one's anxiety will be apparent to others.
+Perhaps you fear social/performance situations in general, or you might have specific situational triggers, such as public speaking, appearing in front of crowds, meeting new people, socializing at parties, interacting with higher-ups at work, asking for help or favors, etc. Underlying most of this is a fear of being judged or negatively evaluated and a concern that your anxiety will be obvious to others.

 Another effective counseling modality for Social Anxiety Disorder is group therapy.
-By it's nature, group therapy encourages social interactions (with strangers), and allows people to practice relating to others in a safe, therapeutic space.
-Because of the exposure built into the treatment, those who struggle might see quicker, more sustainable gains with group.
-And in some cases, individuals with Social Anxiety Disorder may take medication in order to augment the effects of psychotherapy.
+By it's nature, group therapy encourages social interactions (with strangers), and allows you to practice relating to others in a safe, therapeutic space.
+Because of the exposure built into the treatment, you might see quicker, more sustainable gains with group.
+That's our experience.
+The more you interact with others, the easier it becomes.